LucieKarm/en.sijemerousky.cz/README.md

 **It is not in our capabilities to sew for individuals; the priority is given to the organisations that care for the people at risk.
 Thank you for your understanding.**

-**Live:** Since Friday 20.3. (including) we are moving some sewing places from Husa na provázku to other location.
-Sewing volunteers are invited to look at the Doodle.

-**Live:** Do you want to sew, but lack the material?
+**Live:** We need more fabrics!
+Do you want to sew, but lack the material?
 We will deliver it to you, please [let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link).

 ## About face masks
 - [How to use and handle the masks?](https://scontent-prg1-1.xx.fbcdn.net/v/t1.15752-9/89870226_237727443933011_1964651537363894272_n.jpg?_nc_cat=105&_nc_sid=b96e70&_nc_ohc=dVfo8V14Zp4AX8Dj61Y&_nc_ht=scontent-prg1-1.xx&oh=dbc6920533f1e772bf43a4f1ca86ea3f&oe=5E93B966)